JayWood/the-seo-framework/readme.txt

 	* TODO When Reading Settings' Feed Options are set to summary, the excerpt generation is disabled.
 	* Screen Options showed an SEO column, while there isn't any in pages, posts and terms.
 	* TODO Sitemap's content was affected by minification plugins.
+	* TODO `og:image` and `twitter:image` weren't falling back on the Site Icon on MultiSite.
-	* TODO On Touching the SEO bar, the pointer could be mislocated.
+	* On Touching the SEO bar, the pointer could be misplaced.
 	* When a category is added, the SEO bar doesn't show an empty and shifted row anymore.
 	* Double subdirectory generation in special Site Address URL configurations.
 	* Link relationship on the second Page was pointing to itself.